Omkar38-hub/Product-UI-Waretag/README.md

 # Product-UI-Waretag
+* waretag is a tracking device.
-* A website of the new product name “Waretag” is introduced where all the details and look are as like e-commerce website
+* A website of the new product name “Waretag” is introduced where all the details are mentioned and it looks are as like e-commerce website.